-The most elegant prose related to Lake Chapala ever written is almost certainly that by Sybille Bedford (1911-2006) in her first published work, A Sudden View, a book that New Yorker journalist Joan Acocella quite rightly thought should be read by everyone, whether or not they planned to visit Mexico.
+The most elegant prose related to Lake Chapala ever written is almost certainly that by Sybille Bedford (1911-2006) in her first published work, The Sudden View, a book that New Yorker journalist Joan Acocella quite rightly thought should be read by everyone, whether or not they planned to visit Mexico.

 Sybille (she disliked being called “Bedford”) was a dedicated if not especially prolific author.
 By the time of her death, at the age of 94 in 2006, she had completed several semi-autobiographical novels and a handful of non-fiction works including a landmark biography of her early mentor and good friend Aldous Huxley.

-A Sudden View was first published in 1953 and later re-issued as A Visit to Don Otavio, the title by which it is now generally known.
+The Sudden View was first published in 1953 and later re-issued as A Visit to Don Otavio, the title by which it is now generally known.
 The book was based on a trip to Mexico in 1946-47.
 The book opens in New York as the author and her traveling companion, Esther Murphy Arthur (“E” in the book), start their train journey south.
 After exploring Mexico City and its environs, they then traveled to Guadalajara via Lake Pátzcuaro and Morelia.
 The remainder of the book is set almost entirely at Lake Chapala, with several relatively short and adventurous forays to other parts of the country.

 Sybille was born on 16 March 1911 in Charlottenburg, near Berlin, Germany.
 Her German father and English mother named her Freiin Sybille Aleid Elsa von Schoenebeck.
 Sybille had a peripatetic childhood that precluded formal schooling, though she did pick up several languages.
 After her father died, she lived with her mother in Sanary-sur-mer in southern France.
 In the 1930s, Sanary was a magnet for a wave of intellectuals fleeing from other parts of Europe, particularly from Germany.
 These cerebral refugees, many of them fun-loving bohemians, included Bertolt Brecht, Thomas Mann, Lion Feuchtwanger, and – most importantly for Sybille – Aldous and Maria Huxley who became her mentors and inspiration.
 Occasional visitors also included D.H.
 Lawrence and his wife Frieda.